 Big Sky – frosted green shimmer with iridescent micro-sparkle

-Despite a few dry shadows, the shadows in the Urban Decay eyeshadow palette are easy to apply, highly pigmented, and long-lasting.
+Despite a few dry shadows, the shadows in the Urban Decay eyeshadow palette apply with ease.
+Also, the formula is pigmented, and long-lasting.

-In terms of wear-time, I was astounded at the performance of the shadows in this palette.
-After thoroughly testing out every shade in the palette, I am pleased to report that I experienced no creasing, fading, or transfer when worn over top an eye primer…. even on days when I wore my makeup for 12+ hours!
+In terms of wear-time, the shadows astounded me.
+After thoroughly testing out every shade in the palette, I experienced no creasing, fading, or transfer when worn over primer.
+Even on days when I wore my makeup for 12+ hours, these shadows stayed in place!

 Shadows used: Weekender, Riff, Punk, Big Sky, and Radio

-To create the above look, I worked the shades Weekender and Riff into the crease using a fluffy brush, stamped Punk into the outer corner, packed Radio onto the center of the lid, and worked Big Sky into the inner corner of the eye.
-I was particularly impressed by the blue-green shades used to create the above look because these are colors that typically crease on my lids.
+The blue-green shades used to create the above look impressed.
+These colors that typically crease on my oily lids.
 If you were interested in the Melt BluePrint Stack (full review here), I’d suggest picking up the Urban Decay Born to Run Palette instead.

-Urban Decay has a brand loyalty program called Beauty Junkie, which encourages super fans to shop exclusively through Urban Decay’s online shop.
+Urban Decay’s Beauty JunkieBrand Loyalty program encourages super fans to shop exclusively through Urban Decay’s online shop.
 Perks include a birthday gift, special access to limited edition launches, exclusive invites to brand events, advance notice to product launches, extended returns, as well as the potential for rewards and free shipping.

 Final Thoughts on the Urban Decay Born to Run Eyeshadow Palette

-I am genuinely shocked by how much I’ve LOVED the Urban Decay Born to Run Eyeshadow Palette given how unappealing I found this palette at its initial launch.
-Not only do I love the color selection, but I’m impressed by the ease of application and the longevity of the shadows on my eye.
+I am genuinely shocked by how much I’ve LOVED the Urban Decay Born to Run Eyeshadow Palette.
+Not only do I love the color selection, but the performance impressed me.

-However, I want to caution potential buyers with this note: the Born to Run Eyeshadow Palette is NOT a colorful palette for colorful eyeshadow lovers.
+However, the Born to Run Eyeshadow Palette is NOT a colorful palette for colorful eyeshadow lovers.
 The Born to Run Eyeshadow Palette is a colorful palette for people who typically wear neutral shadows.
-Colorful eyeshadow lovers should consider the Born to Run Palette a more expansive neutral eyeshadow palette given how muted and neutral the colors look on the eyes.
+Colorful eyeshadow lovers should consider the Born to Run Palette a more expansive neutral eyeshadow palette.
+The shadows are muted versions of bright colors.

 Is this palette rad?
 Without a doubt, the Born to Run Eyeshadow Palette is one of the best releases Urban Decay has launched in recent years.
+(P.S. the Naked Honey Palette exceeded my expectations, too).
 Nevertheless, I recommend waiting until a sale to pick up this palette given how frequently it goes on sale.